solvecrew/ExpoNotificationsBundle/README.md

     expo_api_endpoint: https://exp.host/--/api/v2/push/send
 ```

-IMPORTANT: All this is completely OPTIONAL.
+__IMPORTANT__: All this is completely OPTIONAL.
 If you don't add the config at all, it will use `https://exp.host/--/api/v2/push/send` as fallback since it is the endpoint from the official Expo Documentation.

 # Usage